LcosmosS/S.T.A.R.-Program/README.md

 ## **Overview**

 This repository is the **primary research archive** for the **S.T.A.R.
-Model** — the *Symbolic–Topological–Arithmetic–Relativity Model* — a proposed theoretical physics framework that couples:
+Program** — the *Symbolic–Topological–Arithmetic–Relativity Model* — a proposed theoretical physics framework that couples:

 - **ACSC** — *Arithmetic–Cosmic Structure Conjecture*
 - **ECC** — *Entropy Cohomology Conjecture*